What You Need to Know

 Each year, the Open Enrollment Period for Medicare runs from October 15 through December 7.
 Nearly one in five New Mexicans receive Medicare benefits,23 and about 26% of those are also enrolled in Medicaid.24

 Of New Mexico’s 417,000 Medicare beneficiaries, 67% choose to receive their benefits from Original Medicare (Medicare Part A and Part B).
 The remaining beneficiaries in the state prefer private Medicare Advantage plans.25 Both types of coverage will provide you with Part A (hospital insurance) and Part B (medical insurance) so hospitalization, doctor’s visits and emergency room visits are taken care of.

 Medicare Advantage (or Part C) offers additional benefits, such as Part D prescription drug coverage.
 (With Original Medicare, you would have to purchase a standalone Part D plan.)
-In 2020, eight companies in New Mexico offer Medicare Advantage plans.26
+In 2022, 14 companies in New Mexico offer Medicare Advantage plans.26

 If you have Original Medicare, you can buy Medicare Supplement insurance (Medigap policy) from one of a dozen insurers in New Mexico.
 Medigap policies help pay the portion of your healthcare costs that Medicare doesn’t pay.